Lawrence Jayhawks: History

 In 1893, the Lawrence Jayhawks began minor league play as members of the four–team Class A level Western Association, the highest level of minor league play in the era.
-The Jayhawks began 1893 play with the Kansas City Cowboys, St. Joseph Saints and Topeka Populists joining Lawrence in the Western Association.
+The Jayhawks began 1893 play with the Kansas City Cowboys, St. Joseph Saints and Topeka Populists teams joining Lawrence in the Western Association.

 The "Jayhawks" moniker corresponds with the mascot of the University of Kansas athletic teams, beginning in 1890.
 The University of Kansas is located in Lawrence, Kansas.

 The Lawrence Jayhawks began Western Association play on May 1, 1893.
 The Western Association folded during the season.
-When the league folded on June 20, 1893, Lawrence was in 4th place, 4.5 games behind the 1st place Kansas City Cowboys.
+When the league folded on June 20, 1893, Lawrence was in fourth place, 4.5 games behind the first place Kansas City Cowboys.
 The Jayhawks finished the season with a record of 7–12, playing under managers John Rodemaker and John Hayden.
 Lawrence finished behind the Kansas City Cowboys (12–8), St. Joseph Saints (11–8) and Topeka Populists (8–12) in the final standings.